AndrMoura/Ai-Interviewer/README.md

 # AI Interviewer

 Welcome to the AI Interviewer!
 This is a propotype web application that allows you to interview candidates to a specific job role using a voice interface.
-You can also use it to practice for interviews.
+You can also use it to practice for your own interviews!

 ## **Key Features**